 Level of Honors

 Latin honors, as recorded on the diploma (cum laude, magna cum laude, or summa cum laude), is assigned differently for students in the College of Agriculture and Life Sciences (CALS) and students in the College of Arts and Sciences (CAS).
 In CALS, the level of Latin honors is determined exclusively by the student’s grade point average (GPA).
-See this link for more details.
+More details on CALS academic honors requirements.
 If the CALS honors candidate has written an acceptable honors thesis, the further words "with Distinction in Research" are added.
 In CAS, Latin honors requires a student to write a thesis.
 Once the thesis is accepted, the level of honors for CAS candidates is also determined by GPA of the students penultimate semester.
 In CAS, “distinction in all subjects” is awarded to the graduates who achieve a GPA in the upper 30 percent of their class at the end of the seventh semester or next to last semester for transfers.